Determination of the pion generalized parton distributions at zero skewness: Results

 In Fig.~\ref{fig:GPDs}, we compare the extracted valence pion GPDs, $xH_v^q(x,t,Q^2,\xi=0)$, from the three analyses at $Q^2 = 4~\text{GeV}^2$ for representative values of $t$, namely $t = -0.01, -1, -3,$ and $-6~\text{GeV}^2$.
 Note the uncertainties also include the corresponding ones from the pion PDFs.
 As expected, the GPDs are suppressed as the absolute value of $t$ increases.
 The general $x$-dependence is similar across all fits, with some differences emerging primarily in the small-$|t|$ region, where the underlying pion PDFs differ the most.
 These results provide further evidence that our GPD ansatz, and thus the extracted universal pion GPD, is only weakly sensitive to the choice of pion PDFs.

-Figs.~\ref{fig:Fpi} and~\ref{fig:F2pi} show the comparison between the theoretical predictions for the pion form factor, $F_\pi(t)$, and its absolute square, $|F_\pi(t)|^2$, obtained from the extracted GPDs, with the experimental measurements from pion electroproduction and elastic scattering.
+Figures.~\ref{fig:Fpi} and~\ref{fig:F2pi} show the comparison between the theoretical predictions for the pion form factor, $F_\pi(t)$, and its absolute square, $|F_\pi(t)|^2$, obtained from the extracted GPDs, with the experimental measurements from pion electroproduction and elastic scattering.
 All three fits provide a satisfactory description of the data across the full $t$ range.
 As can be seen, all GPD sets lead to essentially the same predictions.
 As mentioned earlier, since the analysis using MAP23 PDFs results in a slightly smaller $\chi^2$, we take it as our final result.

+Figure~\ref{fig:FpiComp} shows a comparison between the theoretical predictions for the pion electromagnetic form factor, $F_\pi(t)$, obtained from the present analysis (Set~3), and representative results from several established theoretical approaches, including the DSE framework~\cite{Chang:2013nia}, LFH~\cite{Brodsky:2007hb}, LCQM~\cite{Puhan:2025pfs}, and the thermal soft-wall model (TSWM) of holographic QCD~\cite{Nasibova:2025wnw}, together with recent lattice QCD results labeled as Lattice~1~\cite{Wang:2020nbf}, Lattice~2~\cite{Ding:2024lfj}, and Lattice~3~\cite{Gao:2021xsm}.
+Overall, our prediction agrees very well with these approaches in whole $|t|$ region, particularly with the DSE, LFH, and lattice QCD calculations at small $|t|$ region.
+At larger $|t|$, our result lies within the spread of existing model predictions and follows the average trend of the different calculations.
+This comparison demonstrates that the GPD-based extraction obtained in the present work is fully consistent with a broad range of modern theoretical frameworks.

 In addition to the pion electromagnetic FF itself, it is instructive to compare the results with the scaled quantity $|t| F_\pi(t)$.
 This observable highlights the asymptotic behavior of the FF and provides a direct connection to perturbative QCD (pQCD) predictions~\cite{Bakulev:2004cu}.
 Experimentally, measurements of $|t| F_\pi(t)$ from Jefferson Lab (JLab)~\cite{JeffersonLabFpi:2000nlc,JeffersonLab:2008jve} have provided valuable insights into the transition region between the nonperturbative and perturbative regimes of QCD.
-In addition, results from lattice QCD~\cite{QCDSFUKQCD:2006gmg} and from the basis light-front quantization (BLFQ) framework~\cite{Adhikari:2021jrh} are available for this quantity, allowing for a direct comparison between theory, phenomenology, and experiment.
+In addition, results from lattice QCD and other theoretical and phenomenological approaches are available for this quantity, allowing for a direct comparison between theory, phenomenology, and experiment.